-II-A-012 Classification System

-(reference 7/1/2009 BJG IV-001, ACA CJS 1-2A-16, 1-2A-17, Department Regulation B-02-001/IS-B-1)
+II-A-012 Classification System (REVISED) (Ref.
+7/1/2009 BJG IV-001, ACA CJS 1-2A-16, 1-2A-17, Department Regulation IS-B-1)

 Written policy, procedure, and practice provide for a written offender classification plan that includes custody required and assignment to appropriate housing.
-Offender management and housing assignment considers age, gender, legal status, custody needs, special problems and needs, and behavior.
+Offender management and housing assignment considers age, gender, legal status, custody needs, behavioral issues, and other unique needs or issues as they arise.
 All offenders are classified using an objective classification process that at a minimum:

-- Identifies the appropriate level of custody for each offender: - Identifies appropriate housing assignment; - Identifies the offender's interest and eligibility to participate in available programs.
+- Identifies the appropriate level of custody for each offender; - Identifies appropriate housing assignment; - Identifies the offender's interest and eligibility to participate in available programs.